Leo Tolstoy: Legacy

 Although Tolstoy was primarily regarded as a Christian anarchist, his ideas and works still influenced other socialist thinkers throughout history.
 He held an unromantic view of governments as being essentially violent forces held together by intimidation from state authority, corruption on behalf of officials, and the indoctrination of people from a young age.
 In regard to his view of economics, he advocated for a return to subsistence agriculture.
 In his view, a simplified economy would afford a lesser need for the exchange of goods, and as such, factories and cities – the centers of industry – would become obsolete.

 In 1944, literary historian and Soviet medievalist Nikolai Gudzii wrote a biography of Tolstoy that spanned 80 pages.
 It was designed to show readers that Tolstoy would have revised his pacifistic and anti-patriotic sentiments if he were alive amid World War II.
 At around the same time, literary scholar and historian Boris Eikhenbaum – in a stark contrast from his earlier works on Tolstoy – portrayed the Russian novelist as someone whose ideas aligned with those of early utopian socialists, such as Robert Owen and Henri Saint-Simon.
 Eikenbaum suggested that these influences can be seen in Tolstoy's emphases on individual happiness and peasant welfare.
-The discrepancies in Eikenbaum's portrayals of Tolstoy can be attributed to the political pressure in Soviet Russia at the time, when public officials pressured literary scholars to conform with party doctrine.
+The discrepancies in Eikenbaum's portrayals of Tolstoy can be attributed to the political pressure in the Soviet Union at the time, when public officials pressured literary scholars to conform with party doctrine.

+Between 1902 and 1906, Tolstoy was nominated annually for the Nobel Prize in Literature, and received nominations for the Nobel Peace Prize in 1901, 1902, and 1909.
+The fact that he was never awarded either prize remains one of the most prominent Nobel Prize controversies, though in 1906 Tolstoy actively wrote to an acquaintance in Sweden asking to ensure he would not be chosen, as he wished to avoid receiving the prize money.

+In 2001, Tolstoy's great-great-grandson Vladimir Tolstoy made an appeal to the Russian Orthodox Church to reconsider Tolstoy's excommunication.
+Despite his efforts, the status of the excommunication remained unchanged, with Orthodox priest Vsevolod Chaplin commenting that Tolstoy "expressed views contradicting the church's teaching and spirit, the church naturally had the right to say that these views could not be considered orthodox."
+Chaplin did however clarify that the excommunication "should not be taken as an anathema, but the attestation that the writer's beliefs very seriously disagreed with Orthodox teaching."